Mychal Judge: September 11 attacks

 Shortly after his death, Judge's body was found and carried out of the North Tower by five people (Firefighters Christian Waugh and Zachary Vause, NYPD Lt.
-William Cosgrove, civilian John Maguire and FDNY EMT Kevin Allen) shortly before it collapsed at 10:28 a.m.
-This act was photographed by Reuters photographer Shannon Stapleton, and became one of the most famous photographs taken during the attacks.
-This event was captured in the documentary film 9/11, shot by Jules and Gedeon Naudet.
-The Philadelphia Weekly reported that the photograph is "considered an American Pietà."
+William Cosgrove, civilian John Maguire and FDNY EMT Kevin Allen) shortly before the building collapsed at 10:28 a.m.
+This act was photographed by Reuters photographer Shannon Stapleton and became one of the most famous images of the attacks.
+It was also captured in the documentary film 9/11, shot by Jules and Gédéon Naudet.
+Philadelphia Weekly reported that the photograph is "considered an American Pietà."
 Judge's body was placed before the altar of St. Peter's Catholic Church before being taken by ambulance and fire department colleagues to Engine 1/Ladder 24, the fire station opposite the Franciscan Friary on W 31st Street in Manhattan.
 He was later taken from the fire station to the medical examiner.

 Judge was designated as "Victim 0001" and thereby recognized as the first named victim of the attacks.
-Although thousands of others had been killed before him, with Daniel Lewin largely believed to have been the first chronological fatality of the attacks, Judge was the first certified fatality because his body was the first to be recovered and taken to the medical examiner.
+Although thousands of others had been killed before him, with Daniel Lewin widely believed to have been the first chronological fatality, Judge was the first certified fatality because his body was the first to be recovered and taken to the medical examiner.

-Judge's body was formally identified by NYPD Detective Steven McDonald, a long-time friend.
+Judge's body was formally identified by NYPD Detective Steven McDonald, a longtime friend.
 The New York Medical Examiner found that Judge died of "blunt force trauma to the head".